rehanbchinoy/Math-156-project/README.md

 # Math-156-project
-Final project for Math 156 at UCLA
+Final project for Math 156 (Machine Learning) at UCLA